NickTimosh/pyspark_lastfm_analysis/README.md

 ## Key Learnings

-Through this project, I have gained hands-on experience in working with PySpark, performing data analysis, leveraging distributed computing, and visualizing query results using Matplotlib.
+Through this project, I`ve gained hands-on experience in working with PySpark, performing data analysis, leveraging distributed computing, and visualizing query results using Matplotlib.
 This project has allowed me to showcase my skills in data analysis, distributed computing with PySpark, and data visualization, while exploring a real-world dataset within the context of Last.fm.